jacobodoom64-cloud/jacobodoom64-cloud/README.md

 I came up through IT systems and networks before moving into cloud and DevSecOps.
-That background taught me one thing clearly — most breaches don't happen because security was impossible.
+That background taught me one thing clearly, most breaches don't happen because security was impossible.
 They happen because it was skipped.
 I build infrastructure where skipping it isn't an option.